Chris’ note: Yesterday, I brought in my good friend and colleague, E.B. Tucker, to tell you about one of the biggest opportunities he sees for 2020.

 A new bull market is underway… and I don’t see it slowing down anytime soon.

-If I’m right, gold mining stocks – which provide leverage to a rising gold price – will surge.
+Like I told Chris yesterday, gold mining stocks – which provide leverage to a rising gold price – will surge.
+I’ll explain why in more detail below.

 But they’re not the only way to profit as this rally gains momentum.